djwar42/News-Of-Peace/Readme.md

 NewsOfPeace.org

-A news website that use ai sentiment analysis to sort the news based on peacefulness
+A news website that uses ai sentiment analysis to sort the news based on peacefulness

 - DynamoDB
   'sources'